navi2311/vsd_fpga/README.md

   - integrate Vivado IP in custom logic
   - How to use ILA to view waveforms
 - openfpga(VTR--which has VPR framework)
-  > open source framework which can be used to generate fabric for a custom FPGA
+  > open source framework which can be used to generate fabric for a custom FPGA.

   > It is a structured framework that enables the generation of a customizable FPGA fabric
   ## design flow
   ```